Varenthein/Quizer.app/README.md

 Warning
 --

  I'd be happy if you find this script useful.
-However, take a note that it was made purely for SofaSport.pl, so the quiz generation script use always adress http://sofasport...
+However, take a note that it was made purely for SofaSport.pl, so the quiz generation script uses always a link http://sofasport...
 You can leave that and use SofaSport as CDN, but it's better to just change embed function a little.

  Just find thiss line...